-Back in 2016, Effective Software had traditionally outsourced all software development to a small Irish based company.
+Back in 2016, Engage EHS had traditionally outsourced all software development to a small Irish based company.
 We had all the other aspects you expect of a typical SaaS Startup - Customer Success, Sales, Marketing and Finance, but no internal tech team.
 It had been decided to change that situation, with a view to total world domination (of course) and wanting to have our own in-house product team.

 In Q2 2016, we began building out the Product Team with a mix of both full-time staff and contract folks who were well known to us.
 We had 3 things to do: